zammad/zammad-admin-documentation/system/variables.rst

    `Community <https://community.zammad.org>`_.

-Variables can be called by typing ``::`` (just like text modules in the frontend), as long as you're in a supported text field within the Backend.
+Variables can be called by typing ``::`` (just like text modules in the frontend), as long as you're in a supported text field within the backend.
-Zammad will show display all variables being available within this context and replace it to the variable as soon as you selected an entry.
+Zammad will display all variables being available within this context and replace it to the variable as soon as you selected an entry.

 .. hint:: You have an empty field which you referenced and it appears as ``-``?